How strange. Someone’s at the door.

 When I bought my own tall high-heeled boots, I discovered that there are lots of new styles that have bouncy soles and are super comfy.

-Tall boots have traditionally been difficult for women with big calves, but I have noticed that many more styles with strategically placed elastic that makes fitting into them much easier.
+Tall boots have traditionally been difficult for women with big calves, but I have noticed that many more styles with a strategically placed elastic that makes fitting into them much easier.

 High-heeled booties that reach the ankle are very sexy and work very well if you have big calves.